Syafinaz Selamat: Special events and appearances

 Due to her reputation as the region's leading soprano, Syafinaz is often invited as a special celebrity guest to do classical performances in local and international prestigious events, including private functions, fashion shows and product launches.
 Some of her international shows include the closing ceremony of the 2007 meeting of the World Economic Forum in Davos, a special appearance in Expo 2008 in Zaragoza, the 2009 Southeast Asian Games in Vientiane, the 2010 Islamic Fashion Week in Monte Carlo performing before Prince Albert, the 2011 World Islamic Economic Forum in Kazakhstan, and in the Malaysia Day Expo 2020 in Dubai.
-Syafinaz also made a performance alongside Rosnan Rahman, Zainal Abidin and Jaclyn Victor during Barack Obama's official visitation to Malaysia during his USA presidency in 2014.
+Syafinaz also made a performance alongside Rosnan Rahman, Zainal Abidin and Jaclyn Victor during Barack Obama's official visitation to Malaysia during his US presidency in 2014.

 Personal life

+Family

 Syafinaz's late father has always been supportive of her ever since she embarked on her singing journey, but he also wanted Syafinaz to have a secure future with government job guarantees.
 So he asked Syafinaz to further study in medical education after she obtained excellent SPM examination results, and a scholarship to do English as a Second Language (ESL).
 However, Syafinaz was very determined to pursue music as a career; therefore, vehemently rejected her late father's plannings for her.
 This disagreement has caused a great dispute between them and made Syafinaz run off to one of her sisters in Johor Bahru.
 After that, she decided to move to Kuala Lumpur to live with her other sister and further study in music at the UiTM.
 She performed consistently well throughout her studies which not only earned her Dean's List awards and a bachelor's degree in music, but also the approval and blessing of her late father who later became her even bigger supporter.

+Relationships

 Despite being in the entertainment industry for decades, there have been rarely any controversial tabloids relating to Syafinaz surfaced on the media gossip.
 Syafinaz said that her focus and daily busyness on work commitment was the main reason she found it difficult to socialize freely, therefore rarely becoming the target of media gossip.
 In addition to that, Syafinaz admitted to still being single.

+Fierce reputation

 Syafinaz has a reputation for being a fierce and intolerant person.
 However, she refuted the speculation and asserted that strictness is necessary for an educator to ensure the proper delivery of lessons, even though this strictness is frequently mistaken for fierceness.
 As for the speculation of her being an intolerant individual, Syafinaz admits to being a perfectionist which often made it difficult for her to feel satisfied with the outcomes of her work.
 However, she also added that her perfectionist nature did not make her a completely intolerant person, but only in work related matters.
 Outside of working hours, Syafinaz is often described as amiable, warm and courteous by her students (including ex-students), fans, co-workers/artists as well as interviewers who interviewed her.